-OHS management and the Supervision Consultant(s) will be engaged to supervise and monitor labor risks of contracted parties.
-In case of an emerging or increasing risk, the LMPs shall be amended to provide for an appropriate response.
+OHS specialist within the PIU and the Supervision Consultant(s) will be engaged to supervise and monitor labor risks of contracted parties.
+In case of an emerging or increasing risk, the LMP shall be amended to provide for an appropriate response.